AngelaWuRX/alpha_ablation_us/README.md

 	6. Predict OOS scores on the test set and write to CSV.

 This is a pure cross-sectional MLP: each (date, ticker) row is treated independently.
-Temporal structure is not used yet; that’s deliberate and documented as a limitation.

 ### 3.3 Transformer (degenerate 1-step TS encoder)